 Jonathan Smith Vice President

 For the first twenty years of her career, Laurie Goldstein worked as a semiconductor process engineer for Motorola.
-The next two decades advanced into managerial roles and as senior business analyst as a usability engineer, most recently at NXP Semiconductor.
+The next two decades advanced into managerial roles and as a senior business analyst as a usability engineer, most recently at NXP Semiconductor.

-Laurie divides her philanthropy into three buckets: mental health, education and the arts, inspired to intervene for those struggling with mental health issues by the needs of her adopted son who lives with behavioral and mental disorders.
-She is a strong advocate, working with Mental Health America of Arizona, and recently created the Association for the Chronically Mentally Ill (ACMI) whose mission is to work with other stakeholders to improve care of people with chronic mental illness through cost-effective network enhancements.
+Laurie divides her philanthropy into three buckets: mental health, education, and the arts, inspired to intervene for those struggling with mental health issues by the needs of her adopted son who lives with behavioral and mental disorders.
+She is a strong advocate, working with Mental Health America of Arizona, and recently created the Association for the Chronically Mentally Ill (ACMI) whose mission is to work with other stakeholders to improve the care of people with chronic mental illness through cost-effective network enhancements.